w-lfchen/FOP-2223-HXX-Student-My-Solutions/README.md

 Explanation of the branches:
 - master: my solutions
 - fixes: fixed versions of my solutions where I fix mistakes and add documentation
-- new-solutions: If I decide to redo some exercises in preparation for the exam, I will push the results to this branch
+- new-solutions: If I decide to redo, I will push the results to this branch
 ---
 As you might have  noticed, I am not very good at using markdown.
 My apologies, I will learn it at some point.
 I also might try to improve the solutions if I am bored.
 Whatever I upload initially should be what I turned in, but there might be somee censorship.